euroblaze/nextcloud/README.md

 ## How does it fit into Odoo?

-- Document attachments can be uploaded to NextCloud, and links are posted on OdooChatter.
+- Attachments can be uploaded to NextCloud, and links are posted on OdooChatter.
 This keeps the Odoo ERP lean.

 ## Where is NextCloud installed?